tarynpratt/tarynpivots.com/content/post/migrating-40tb-sql-server-database.md

 - 1332 tables left to migrate in New York
 - and 782 tables left in Colorado

-At the rate it was going, I knew <a href="https://twitter.com/tarynpivots/status/1098695568140906496" target="_blank">it was going to take months to complete</a>.
+At the rate it was going, I knew [it was going to take months to complete](https://twitter.com/tarynpivots/status/1098695568140906496).

 I went back to the drawing board to figure out some way to move the data faster.
 Obviously, I wanted to follow the same steps - insert old data, verify the row count matches, move to the next day, repeat - I used the C# script as my model - I mean it worked, it was just a little slow.
 I tried a bunch of different things, none were blazingly fast: